Chamblen12/DataViz_Final_Proj/updates.md

 ##April 18th After Class
 Got made cuts plot to work in shiny by itself now just need to add it to another tab.
 Maybe add a comparison to check two players against eachother.

+## APril 25th Before Class
+Still struggling to get second tab to work.
+Played with adding comparison plot for made cuts for tournmanet, all time avg, and comparing to another player.